chidanandpujar/DataScience/README.md

 Artificial Intelligence:

 Introduction
 Artificial Intelligence (AI) and Machine Learning (ML) are no longer just buzzwords; they're reshaping industries and our daily lives.
-Let's delve into what they are and how they're changing the world.

 What is AI?
 Definition: AI is the simulation of human intelligence in machines, programmed to think and learn like humans.